HanKruiger/hankruiger.com/content/posts/2024-03-06_inserting_into_a_notion_db_from_shortcuts.md

 Initially, I would open Notion, go to the database, and add the entry.

 A while ago, I made a simple link opener in Shortcuts that took me to the database directly.
-This shortcut only had a single *Open URL* step that I configured to open my database's page in Notion.
+This shortcut only had a single *Open URL* action that I configured to open my database's page in Notion.

 However, after running this shortcut, I still had to tap that *New* button to add my entry, and I had to fill in today's date, in addition to other details such as the name of the movie.